darryl-h/v-rising-server/README.md

     Unity.Jobs.LowLevel.Unsafe.PanicFunction_:Invoke()
     ```

-6) Validate that on boot, your server is sending data to Steam by entering your public IP on this tool  https://southnode.net/steamquery.php , and/or using https://api.steampowered.com/ISteamApps/GetServersAtAddress/v0001?addr=1.2.3.4 (Replace 1.2.3.4 with your public IP)
+6) Validate that on server startup, your server is sending data to Steam by entering your public IP on this tool  https://southnode.net/steamquery.php , and/or using https://api.steampowered.com/ISteamApps/GetServersAtAddress/v0001?addr=1.2.3.4 (Replace 1.2.3.4 with your public IP)

 7) BE PATIENT!
 The listing process can take time, it appears that you have done everything you can to ensure that your server is able to be queried.
 **NOTE:** SOME users have found that changing both ports to something else, and back have forced the server to be listed.
 This is VERY anecdotal, and may infact increase the waiting process.